 These solutions come in many different forms, and each is unique in the way it operates.
 Whittle down your choices by shopping for construction project scheduling software with some key criteria in mind.

 At the very least, your chosen solution should be easily usable (not just for the techy crowd) and offer secure data storage.
 It should also work with your chosen method of project scheduling so it fits your projects and company credo.

 ALICE is a solution that doesn’t just stick to one method.
 Instead, it understands construction by "encoding" the means and methods into a language that its algorithm can interpret, to simulate and explore all the scheduling options that satisfy a project's constraints.
 No more following your gut.

-By using its built-in simulator and optimizer, ALICE helps teams generate schedules that reduce project duration by an average of 17%, reduces labor costs by 14%, and equipment costs by 12%.
+By using its built-in simulator and optimizer, ALICE helps construction teams generate project schedules that reduce duration by an average of 17%, reduces labor costs by 14%, and equipment costs by 12%.
 And if things change along the way, your schedule does too: ALICE is parametric, so any changes you make in terms of labor, equipment or material, will propagate throughout the project.

 Get it right, keep it flexible

 It is so common for a construction project schedule to get off-track, since there are so many factors and dependencies that tie the whole picture together.
 Using a parametric solution such as ALICE can help professionals in the construction industry mitigate those delays and optimize their resource mix to expedite project progress and deliver their project more efficiently.